-DESCRIPTIONS OF LIMITATION AS TO AMOUNT, DURATION AND SCOPE OF MEDICAL CARE AND SERVICES PROVIDED screenings will be increased to one (1) per calendar month with a maximum of twelve (12) during the first year of life.
+These services are currently provided in a lesser amount to all children receiving EPSDT Services.
+In order to prevent the demise or morbidity of the high-risk infant, the number of possible EPSDT screenings will be increased to one (1) per calendar month with a maximum of twelve (12) during the first year of life.
 At the discretion of the attending physician, abbreviated screenings may be provided to a high-risk infant and the full screening provided at the next visit.
 If the medical or medically-related risk factor(s) cease to exist during the first year of life, as determined by the infant's physician, the infant will return to the regular screenings as prescribed in the EPSDT periodicity schedule.